Margaret Street Renovation

 Tiled Transformations

 Selecting the tile for the primary bathroom turned out to be one of the trickiest parts of the design process.
-After going through multiple plans {sorry, designers!}, we finally discovered these stunning starry blue hexagonal cement tiles for the shower – and it was love at first sight.
-They were my husband’s inspired find, and turned out to be the missing piece we didn’t know we needed.
+After going through multiple plans {sorry, designers!}, we finally discovered these stunning starry blue hexagonal cement tiles, for the shower…

 Installing the tile was no small feat and demanded incredible attention to detail.
-Watching the blue tiles come to life in a delightfully random pattern was a highlight of the remodel.
-Our tile setter worked masterfully, ensuring every piece was placed just right – an absolute must for achieving this look.
+Our tile setter worked masterfully, ensuring every piece was placed just right – a must for achieving this look.
+Watching the shower come to life was truly a highlight of the remodel.

-Cement tiles do specify regular sealing and maintenance, but the whimsy they bring are absolutely worth the extra effort.
-They’ve become the heart of the bathroom, adding an imaginative twist that really makes the space feel special.
+Although cement tiles do specify regular sealing and maintenance, the whimsy they bring is absolutely worth the extra effort.
+They’ve become the heart of the bathroom, adding an imaginative twist that makes the space feel really special.

 For more detailed information about our bathroom tile process, please visit White Crane’s “Inside This Remodel” Project Page.